 They claim the additional hikes are needed to bring rates further into “neutral” territory.

 But with economic data and inflation indicators dipping over the past few months and the stock market not taking well to the Fed’s latest actions, the FOMC may be eying the other side of “neutral” by the time it meets again in late January.

 Inflation pressures swung dramatically mid-year.
 Through this summer, inflation had been trending steadily higher and threatening to far exceed the Fed’s 2% target.

 Crude oil prices hit $75/barrel by the end of June.
 Following a failed breakout attempt in September, oil prices proceeded to plunge for several weeks running.
 They fell nearly 10% this week to record a 16-month low at $46/barrel.

 Selling in other key commodities hasn’t been as severe.

-Gold prices have actually firmed up over the past four months.
+Gold prices have firmed up over the past four months.
 Silver has been forming a potentially bullish base as well.
 But falling energy costs have dominated the headlines, helping to drag down inflation indicators and inflationary expectations.